axtend/axtend/axtend-types-bundle/README.md

 # Moonbeam Types Bundle

-Exports npm package `axtend-types-bundle`, formated as per polkadot-js specification to use with the app or the API.
+Exports npm package `axtend-types-bundle`, formated as per axia-js specification to use with the app or the API.

 ## ⚠️Warning: Types deprecation⚠️